VSUrhuel/VoyagerTCM/Mentee Testing/MENTEE-003_mentee_functionality_testing_enrollment_mentor_selection.md

 > **Summary:** Verify mentees can select mentors during enrollment.  <br>

 **Preconditions:**
-- User should be enrolled in a Mentee account
+- User should be logged in a Mentee account
 - Mentee should select a course from course list given there are courses available
 - The course selected should have an available assigned Mentor.